 These provisions allow speedier consideration of such applications at a considerably reduced cost.
-At times, in order to achieve both of these outcomes, and with agreement of the parties, such hearings have been held by telephone.
+At times, in order to achieve both of these outcomes, and with agreement of the parties, such hearings have been held by telephone, or considered on the papers.